jamesthesken/ipfs-tui/README.md

 * Add/Remove files to and from IFPS
 * Display IPFS node status (connected peers, incoming data, etc.)
 * Support local and remote pinning
+* Spawn an IPFS node directly from the TUI - similar to IPFS GUI
 * Allow user to select color themes
 * Possibly more...